gem/oq-engine/doc/oq-commands.md

 The commands documented here are not in the manual because they have not reached the same level of maturity and stability.
-Still, some of them are quite stable and quite useful for the final users.
+Still, some of them are quite stable and quite useful for the final users, so feel free to use them.

-You can see the full list of commands accepted by `oq` by running `oq help`:
+You can see the full list of commands by running `oq help`:

 ```bash
 $ oq help